hydephp/filament-breezier/README.md

 ## Changes from Breezy

-- Changes the default branch to `main` and resets versioning to `v0.1.0`
-- Changes the root namespace and vendor name to HydePHP
+- Changes the root namespace and vendor name to HydePHP and resets versioning to `v0.1.0`
+- Requires a `composer.json` repository configuration (package not published to Packagist)
 - Does not guarantee package stability as it is designed for internal use
-- Requires a `composer.json` repository configuration (package not published to Packagist)

 ## Features & Screenshots
 My Profile - Personal info with avatar support